Copyright Protection Resource Center

 To file a claim in court, works first published in the U.S. must be registered with the U.S. Copyright Office, and all works, regardless of place of publication, must be registered to be entitled to recover statutory damages or attorneys fees.

-Media publisher content may be registered under different options, including as a single work, a group of one month of newspaper print editions, a collection of serials, and soon, a group of editions of news websites.
+Media publisher content may be registered under different options, including as group of updates to a news website, a group of one month of newspaper print editions, a collection of serials, and as a single work.
 The following section provides information about N/MA’s work to ensure publishers have full access to the protections of copyright, and educates publishers about these different options.

 Existing Options: